s9y/s9y.github.io/docs/users/getting-started/fresh-installation.md

 As the last option of this section, you need to choose the language of your blog.
 Note that this will be the default language for both your frontend of the blog and the personal language of your editor.
 All other users you are later able to create can define their own language for viewing your blog!

-#### Appearance and Options

-In this section you will see a few customization options.
-The most important distinct option is whether to use the "WYSIWYG" editor.
-This will show you a Word-like interface for creating blog entries.
-WYSIWYG editors often create trouble because they use very generic HTML markup that hurts the eye of any HTML professional.
-On the other hand, if you do not know any HTML at all, you will be very glad about that editor that will allow you to insert images, links and text formatting at ease.
-This option can also be changed later, if you happen to dislike the WYSIWYG editor, or if you're missing it.

 #### Complete installation

 After you have entered all options, you click on the button "Complete installation".
 Serendipity will then try to connect to your database.
 If that fails, it will inform you of this.